I assume that you have already looked at Part 0, and that you have already cloned and built the JDK.

 From this log, we can already see a lot about how HotSpot compiles and executes our code:

-• The first column displays the time, when the compilation is issues in milli-seconds.
-Test::test is executed after 10876 milli-seconds.
+• The first column displays the time, when the compilation is issued in milliseconds.
+Test::test is executed after 10876 milliseconds.

 • The second column is the unique id of the compilation, which we can see counting up.
-It is not always perfectly in order.
+Note that these ids are not always in perfect order due to compiling methods with multiple compiler threads concurrently and each taking a variable amount of time to complete.

 • The third column indicates which compiler was used.
 Tier 1-3 are used for C1, tier 4 is used for C2.